 By contrast, President Lenín Moreno is transitioning Ecuador from the authoritarian left-wing policies of his predecessor, Rafael Correa (2007-2017), towards a more moderate and consensual centre-left administration.
 Moreno has introduced changes that strengthen democratic norms, recover institutionality and tackle a legacy of systemic corruption.
-The net effect of this change has been positive for the rule of law, the business and investment climate, and the quality of governance.
+The net effect of this change has been positive for the rule of law, the quality of governance and the attractiveness of investing in Ecuador.

 Moreno pledged to restore a balance of powers and accept that the previously all-powerful executive must submit itself to meaningful checks and balances from the legislature and the judiciary.
 In support of that, the government has dismantled some of the more centralising and autocratic aspects implemented by the previous administration and restored a more effective separation of powers.
 Chief to this effort is the process of restoring judicial independence, after the judiciary became heavily politicised in the Correa era.
 We expect a gradual improvement in judicial performance as the country moves towards a more independent and professional institution.

 What are the implications of the transition?

 The transition has not been problem free.
 Unravelling the inherited authoritarian structures is a complex process that will take time.
 There are still systemic weaknesses in the judicial system that undermine its independence and may impact investment in Ecuador.
 Court proceedings are still very slow.
 In the past, foreign companies have experienced difficulties in the enforcement of contract rights, securing equal treatment under the law, and protecting IP rights.
 Regulatory regimes have been subject to sudden changes.
 Latterly, local judges have questioned extractives projects on environmental and prior consultation grounds, forcing the suspension of one of the country’s designated strategic mining projects.